position-pal/Documentation/content/docs/2-domain-analysis/2-business-requirements.md

    - **Actor**: Group Member
    - **Description**: User sends a message in a chat group.
    - **Preconditions**:
-     - The user belongs to the chat group.
+     - The user belongs to the chat group;
      - The user is online.
    - **Main Scenario**:
      1. User sends a message from a client application;
-     2. The message is then propagated to the other users of the group.
+     2. The message is then propagated to the other users of the group;
      3. Other clients of the users that belongs to the group receives the messages.
-   - **Postcondition**: A new message is registered in the chat.
+   - **Postcondition**: A new message is sent in the chat.

 4. **Connect a client**

    - **Actor**: Group Member
    - **Description**: User becomes online and can receive messages.
    - **Preconditions**:
-     - The user belongs to the chat group.
+     - The user belongs to the chat group;
      - The user is offline.
    - **Main Scenario**:
      1. User logs in to the position-pal application;
-     2. The client is registered in an online status.
+     2. The client is registered in an online status;
-     3. Other clients receive an informational message that a user have became online.
+     3. Other clients receive an information message that a user have became online.
    - **Postcondition**: Client pass in an online status.

 5. **Disconnect from a group**